ysyk2021/ai-for-journalism-techniques-and-strategies-for-more-effective-news-writing-with-technology/src/chapter-3-2.md

-# Predictive Analytics and Forecasting for News Coverage

 Artificial Intelligence (AI) can help journalists predict future events and trends, providing valuable insights for news coverage.
 In this chapter, we will explore how to implement AI for predictive analytics and forecasting in news gathering and research.